parumahajan/MY-DSA/README.md

 # MY-DSA

-This repository contains all the DSA codes I have pract so far.
+This repository contains all the DSA codes I have practi so far.